Jieqianyu/SGN/README.md

 ## News
+- [2023/12]: We release the evaluation results and training code for SSCBench-SSC-KITTI360.
 - [2023/12]: Our paper is on [arxiv](https://arxiv.org/pdf/2312.05752.pdf).
 - [2023/08]: SGN achieve the SOTA on Camera-based [SemanticKITTI 3D SSC (Semantic Scene Completion) Task](http://www.semantic-kitti.org/tasks.html#ssc) with **15.76% mIoU** and **45.52% IoU**.
 </br>